Skip to Content

 Learning to make a pisco sour!

-After hotel pickup, your group will head to Cala, an upscale lounge overlooking the beach.
-Here, we tried Peru’s famous pisco for a real taste of the city.
-We also enjoyed some seaside bites to help coat our stomachs.
+Our first stop was at an upscale lounge overlooking the beach where we tried the famous Pisco Sour cocktail while enjoying some delicious seaside bites.
 I had a hard time pulling myself from the gorgeous beach view and tasty cocktails to move on to the second stop – but it was well worth it.

-This daytime tour is operated by the same company as the previous tour, so you can expect the same high quality with a different twist!
+This 5-hour daytime food tour is operated by the same company as the previous tour, so you can expect the same high quality with a different twist!
 While the night tour captivated our hearts, this tour actually takes you to more places and gets a little more in-depth.
-You’ll still stop in Barranco and Huaca Pucalla, but you’ll also visit a Peruvian coffee roaster, take a market tour, and learn how to make ceviche.
+You’ll still stop in Barranco and Huaca Pucalla, but you’ll also visit a Peruvian coffee roaster and learn how to make ceviche and a Pisco Sour!

-Our final leg of the tour took us by San Isidro, a historic part of the city, and to the delicious Huaca Pucalla Restaurant.
-They gave us 4 different desserts and yet another round of pisco cocktails.
+Our final leg of the tour took us to the historic Huaca Pucalla Restaurant.
+They gave us more even more Peruvian dishes plus 4 different desserts and yet another round of pisco cocktails.
 I was ready for a nap by the end of this tour!

 Bailey waits for a famous sandwich in Lima Peru on a food tour